odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

   in python.
 This also applies in the tests.
 If you want to emulate a Form view, you can use ``odoo.tests.common.Form``.

-The tests should be located in a ``tests`` folder in the root of your module.
+The tests should be in a ``tests`` folder at the root of your module.
 Each test file name should start with `test_` and be imported in the ``__init__.py`` of the test folder.
 You shouldn't import the test folder/module in the ``__init__.py`` of the module.